ApolloTang/study--tsconfig/isolatedModules/README.md

 console.log('finished execution')
 ```

-By naming `foo` foo `fooType,` we can realize that we are using a type as a value and catch the possible problem earlier.
+By naming `foo` to  `fooType,` we can catch ourself making a mistake using a type as a value.